rigofunc/xyting.github.io/_posts/2017-03-25-EFCore-Support-MySQL-Multiple-Databases-And-Tables-sharding.md

 ```

-以下是我自己的定位（谁不装逼呢）：
+ABOUT ME：
 > I'm a software architect, particularly love .NET Core, but I also embrace all the new stuff.
+I'm on GitHub with [xyting](https://github.com/xyting), and my packages publish on NuGet with [rigofunc](https://www.nuget.org/packages?q=rigofunc)